joriskamphuis/IBM-Data-Science-Final-Capstone-Project-2026/README.md

-🚀 SpaceY Rocket Reusability Analysis
+SpaceY Rocket Reusability Analysis

 IBM Data Science Professional Certificate – Capstone Project

 Duration of the course: Jan-April 2026

+Course Instructors: Alexander Booth, Karen Fischer

-📌 Project Context
+Project Context
 This project is the capstone project for the IBM Data Science Professional Certificate.
 It applies the data science methodology taught throughout the program to a realistic business and analytics problem related to the commercial space industry.
 The project focuses on SpaceY, a fictional competitor to SpaceX, and explores how data-driven insights can be used to inform strategic and operational decisions.

-🎯 Business Problem
+Business Problem
 Rocket launches are extremely expensive.
 A major driver of SpaceX’s cost advantage is its ability to reuse the first stage of the Falcon 9 rocket, significantly lowering the cost per launch.
 The central business problem addressed in this project is:

 How can SpaceY increase the likelihood of successfully reusing rocket stages in order to reduce launch costs and compete with SpaceX?

-🧠 Project Objective
+Project Objective
 The objective of this capstone project is to:

 Analyze historical launch data